 So it’s better, if you’re feeling anxious or wound-up, to try a grounding, soothing form of exercise: like swimming, walking or yoga.
 It doesn’t mean you can’t challenge yourself – but focus on something where you can breathe deeply and calm your nervous system again.

-I’m always bigging up yoga, meditation and mindfulness.
 They’ve made a massive difference in my life; not just in slowing down the rate of my hair loss, but in helping me accept myself as I am!
+That’s why I created the first-ever Yoga for Alopecia course: to help my fellow baldies find peace and feel good, just as they are.

 So if you’re watching your alopecia areata patches spread and fretting more than ever, try one of these stress-relievers.
 Even if it’s just 5 minutes a day.